-New York Writers Workshop hosts three-day pitch conferences in New York City for writers with book-length manuscripts (or projects).
+New York Writers Workshop hosts three-day pitch conferences in New York City for writers with book-length manuscripts (or projects) that welcome both fiction and nonfiction.
 The conferences are offered twice a year, in the spring and fall.

 Participants polish their pitches with the help of conference leaders who are members of the New York Writers Workshop faculty, then present them to three different editors from major publishing houses.
 Editors provide feedback and may request proposals and manuscripts after the conference.